 Green warehousing, as the name suggests, is a type of inventory and storage that relies on using sustainable urban warehouses.
 This, in turn, means that warehouses produce minimum emissions, use transport with minimum environmental impact, and handle eco packaging.

 Micro warehousing and micro fulfillment can be sustainable because of strategic placement close to the final consumer.

 Companies that create warehouses around sustainability are also future-proofing their entire production and distribution processes, as they are ahead of their sector when green practices become mandatory.

 Green distribution is the basis for green logistics as it maps out the distribution environment and all major processes.
 In order to create and measure a sustainable distribution strategy, companies need to pay extra attention to supplier management to reduce the risk of environmental damage from outside the company.

 Distribution guided by sustainability is key to logistics optimization with a focus on greener strategies.
-Especially when freight logistics is needed as it results in the biggest carbon footprint.

 Green shipments refer to how companies build systems of deliveries that are efficient, meaning shipping costs remain low, and sustainable, meaning producing minimum waste and using minimum resources.